gvwilson/sensibleadventures/litany.md

 pulled his phone from the inside pocket, and opened his contact list.
 It had been fifteen years,
-and the man George needed to speak to had been old even then, but he still answered on the second ring.
+and the man George needed to speak to hadn't been young, but he answered on the second ring.
-"You remember the coffee shop on the corner?" he asked half way through George's third sentence.
+"That coffee shop still on the corner?" he asked half way through George's third sentence.

 "Yeah, but–"